|

 Quick verdict

-For most US buyers in 2025 the best camera phone under $800 offers excellent main sensors, strong computational photography, and multi-year updates — top picks are compact flagships and refreshed base models from Apple, Google, and Samsung that deliver the best blend of image quality, video features, and software support.
+For most US buyers in 2025 the best camera phones under $800 offers excellent main sensors, strong computational photography, and multi-year updates — top picks are compact flagship and refreshed base models from Apple, Google, and Samsung that deliver the best blend of image quality, video features, and software support.

 What to expect in this price range